LVMH: Journées Particulières

+Controversies

 John Galliano's anti-semitism

 On 25 February 2011, Christian Dior announced they had suspended designer John Galliano following his arrest over an alleged anti-semitic tirade in a Paris bar.
 In France, it is against the law to make anti-semitic remarks of this nature, and it can be punished by up to six months in prison.
 On 1 March 2011, Christian Dior officially announced that it had fired Galliano amidst the controversy.

 Sebastian Suhl

 In 2012 former Prada COO Sebastian Suhl was hired by Givenchy as the company's new CEO.
-The Asian Transnational Corporation Monitoring Network (ATNC), a network made of 15 organizations from 12 Asian countries wrote a letter of concern to LVMH Group's Bernard Arnault as Suhl was at the same time a key person in the Prada Female Discrimination Case where he described as complicit in sexual harassment and discrimination practices.
+The Asian Transnational Corporation Monitoring Network (ATNC), a network made of 15 organizations from 12 Asian countries wrote a letter of concern to LVMH Group's Bernard Arnault as Suhl was at the same time a key person in the Prada Female Discrimination Case where he was described as complicit in sexual harassment and discrimination practices.

 Corruption

-During December 2021, LVMH paid €10 million to settle claims in Paris to end several criminal investigations that a former French intelligence chief, Bernard Squarcini, spied for the company, on competitors and others, including on an activist making a film about its billionaire owner, Bernard Arnault.
+During December 2021, LVMH paid €10 million to settle claims in Paris to end several criminal investigations that a former French intelligence chief, Bernard Squarcini, spied for the company, on competitors and others, including on journalist François Ruffin making a film about its billionaire owner, Bernard Arnault.
 Prosecutors allege that the intelligence chief used tactics like influence peddling, invasion of privacy, and leveraging his network in intelligence and police on behalf of the company.

+Fendi store openings 2023

+Fendi has been very active in building new flagship stores in several places like Doha and Amsterdam.
+It has been claimed that in 2023 Fendi had not paid, or had only partially paid, invoices from their suppliers, with some amounts remaining outstanding for over a year.

+2024 Olympic medals

+LVMH faced controversy in 2025 when it was revealed that the Olympic medals created by subsidiary Chaumet for the 2024 Summer Olympics had begun to deteriorate and fall apart.
+By January 2025 over 100 Olympic medalists had requested replacement medals.

+2025 PETA Investigations

+In April 2025, a set of investigations launched by PETA (People for the Ethical Treatment of Animals) uncovered disturbing practices at slaughterhouses that supply LVMH.
+PETA raised concerns about conscious snakes being inflated with water, struck with hammers, and cut with razors.
+They also reported that minks and foxes were raised in cramped and unsanitary conditions before being electrocuted, gassed, bludgeoned, or skinned alive.

+2025 Wine & Spirits Division financial crisis

+In May 2025, The Financial Times reported that Moët Hennessy, LVMH’s wines and spirits division, had undergone a significant financial and strategic crisis under former CEO Philippe Schaus.
+The investigation cited a reversal from over €1 billion in cash flow in 2019 to a €1.5 billion cash burn in 2024, linked to aggressive price increases, a series of acquisitions, and cultural tensions within the group.
+The article also raised questions about LVMH’s executive oversight during this period.